In this article you will learn how to create and manage a database on a web hosting package at TransIP.

 If you wish to change the password of your database, keep in mind that this password will have to be changed in the configuration file of your website as well.

 To change the password of your database, visit your control panel, go to 'Manage your website' and click on 'Database'.
-Click the link below 'Database name'.
-On the next page you can set a new password.
+Click the link below 'Database name' to set a new password for your database.

 As mentioned before, the changed password has to be changed in the configuration file of your website as well.
-If you do not change it there, your website won't be able to connect to the database, resulting in your website becoming temporarily unavailable.
+If you do not change it in this file, your website will not be able to connect to the database, resulting in your website becoming temporarily unavailable.

 In order to change the password in the configuration file of your website, download the file using SFTP filemanagement in your control panel.